-The registration of licences of trade secrets and confidential information under licence agreements is not required.
+The registration of licences of trade secrets and confidential information is not required.
 However, they must be made in writing.

 The registration of a licence of a mask work under a licence agreement is only required if the mask work has been registered with Rospatent.
-The failure to register the licence of the registered mask work will result in it being invalid against third parties.
+Failure to register the licence of the registered mask work will result in the licence being invalid against third parties.